tkn-tub/IRS_Rejuvenation/README.md

 ## Usage

-This project directly runs from the file `A_Master_File.mlx`, where three main algorithms evaluates:
+This project directly runs from the file `A_Master_File.mlx`, where three main algorithms evaluate:

 1- The SNR in the MU plane, see Fig. 3 below.